dhis2/training-docs/content/tracker_use/tg_event_reports_and_linelist.md

 STOP - Perform Exercise 2

-3. In the Line List app, review the Line List interface with the table "COVID_CBS - Patients with Symptoms" open
+3. In the Line List app, review the Line List interface with the table "Patient Line List - Temp Evalulation/Travel History" open

 - Add a data element
 - Modify the org units
 - Modify the period

-Create a line list using COVID-19 Surveillance Case Based program in the Line List App
+Create a line list using **Malaria case notification program** in the Line List App

+Select Program : Malaria case notification , investigation and response Select Stage: Diagnosis and treatment

-- Input : Event
+**Input** : Event  : Event

+**Program Dimension**: For this we will select the following program dimensions

-- **Program Dimension**:
+- Given Name
-  - First Name
+- Family Name
 - Date of Birth
-  - Country of Residence
+- Address
 - Local Case ID
 - Temperature
-  - Travel 14 days prior to onset of any symptom
-- Org Unit: Vientiane Capital (Lao PDR - Vientiane Capital)
+- Recent travel within the country
+- Recent travel outside the country

+Select OU: 01 Vientiane Capital

-- Date of Consultation: Last month
+Date of Consultation: Last 3 months

 STOP - Perform Exercise 3

-4. Create a list type event report for a repeatable stage using the COVID-19 surveillance program
+4. Create a list type event report for a repeatable stage using the Electronic immunization registry program

+Open the table "EIR - HIV Summary (Event)"
+Clear your inputs by going to Favorites -> New.

+Create an event report with the following inputs:
 - Input : Event
-- Program : COVID-19 Case-based Surveillance, Stage : Lab Request
+- Program : Electronic Immunization registry, Stage : Immunization
 - Program Dimension :
-  - Local Case ID : ID-5353942
+  * EPI Number : EPI_12581
-  - First Name
+  * Given Name
-  - Surname
-  - Lab Test Reason
-  - Type of test
-  - Type of specimen
-- Case Registration Date : This Year
-- Org Unit : CHW Mahosot
+  * Family name
+  * Diagnosed with HIV and severe immunodeficiency

-- Update the report using enrollment as the output type to compare and explain the differences in whats shown
+Update the report using enrollment as the output type to compare and explain the differences in whats shown

 STOP - Perform Exercise 4

 5. Update the report with the most recent events and oldest events using the Input type as Enrollment

-- Table : Line List
 - Input : Enrollment
-- Program : COVID-19 Case-based Surveillance
+- Program : Electronic Immunization registry, Stage : Immunization
-- Program Dimensions : Select Type: All Types
+- Program Dimension :
-- Data :
-  - Local Case ID
+  * EPI Number
-  - First Name
+  * Given Name
-  - Surname
-  - Lab Test Reason
-  - Type of test from Stage 2
-  - Type of specimen from Stage 2
+  * Family name
+  * Diagnosed with HIV and severe immunodeficiency

-- Case Registration Date : This Year
+- Registration Date : This Year
-- Org Unit : CHW Mahosot
+- Org Unit : 0001 CH Mahosot

-For the DE "Lab Test Reason" add in the oldest 2 and 2 most recent events
+For the DE "Diagnosed with HIV and severe immunodeficiency" add in the oldest 2 and 2 most recent events

 STOP - Perform Exercise 5

-6. Compare aggregate/pivot table event and enrollment reports using a repeatable stage in event reports
-- Open the tables "COVAC - Doses by sex" and "COVAC - Registrations by sex" in two seperate tabs
-- Explain what the difference is between event and enrollment aggregation
+6. Create a line list with legends

+**Input**  Event

+**Program** Case-based Surveillance

+**Stage** Diagnostic and Clinical Information

+Select Attributes:

+   - System case ID
+   - Given Name
+   - Date of Birth
+   - Home Address

+Select Data Elements:

+   - Temperature at Admission
+   - Travel days outside district before onset of Rash

+Date of notification : Last 3 month

+OU : 0001 CH Mahosot

+Select Options > Go to Legend

+   - Enable use a legend for table cell colors
+   - Legend style: Legend changes backgroung colour
+   - Legend type: Choose a single legend for the entire visualization
+   - Legend : Select pre-defined legend set "Fever"

 STOP - Perform Exercise 6

-7. Create a line list enrollment report using multiple stages from the COVID-19 surveillance program in the line listing app

-- Input : Enrollment
-- Program : COVID-19 Case-based Surveillance
-- Program Dimensions -
-  - Program attribute
-    - First Name
-    - Surname
-    - Sex
-  - Data Element Stage 1 - Clinical Exam
-    - Underlying condition
-     - Signs/symptoms present
-  - Data Element Stage 3 - Lab Results
-    - Type of Test
-    - Lab Test Result
-  - Data Element Stage 4 - Health Outcome
-    - Health Outcome
-- Case Registration Date (Period) : This Year
-- Org Unit : Country

-STOP - Perform Exercise 7

-8. Review the recap slide
+7. Review the recap slide

-9. Have them perform the assignment
+8. Have them perform the assignment

 Once they have completed all of the ungraded exercises, they should then complete the graded assignment